 Information about Schengen Visa Countries

-26 countries in total form the Schengen Area by entering into a mutual agreement to allow the free movement of all Schengen nationals, remove the internal borders and strengthen the external ones.
-22 of those countries are European Union members, while other 4 are part of the EFTA (European Free Trade Association).
+26 countries in total form the Schengen Area by entering into a mutual agreement to allow the free movement of all Schengen nationals, remove internal borders and strengthen the external ones.
+22 of those countries are European Union members, while other the other 4 are part of the EFTA (European Free Trade Association).

 - EU Schengen Area